Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 added the animation for zombie walking and dying
 ### May25
 projectile damaging zombie, projectile disappear after use, got conversion of zombie position to plant grid
+### May 26
+projectile aligned with zombie, fixed zombie not dying error, zombie eating animation at the right grid

 ## Rui Dong